pymc-devs/pytensor/doc/extending/graph_rewriting.rst

 The Optimization Database (:obj:`optdb`)
 ========================================

-Aesara exports a symbol called :obj:`optdb` which acts as a sort of ordered database of rewrites.
+Pytensor exports a symbol called :obj:`optdb` which acts as a sort of ordered database of rewrites.
 When a new rewrite is constructed, it must be inserted at the proper place in the database in order for it to be deployed during function compilation.